Search our directory of network doctors and more including: specialists, hospitals, laboratories and X-ray centers.

 What to do if your current prescription drugs are not on the formulary or are limited on the formulary.

-As a new member of an UnitedHealthcare Dual Complete® (HMO SNP), insured through UnitedHealthcare, you may currently be taking drugs that are not on the UnitedHealthcare® formulary (drug list), or they are on the formulary but your ability to get them is limited.
+As a new member of an UnitedHealthcare Dual Complete® (HMO SNP) plan, insured through UnitedHealthcare, you may currently be taking drugs that are not on the UnitedHealthcare® formulary (drug list), or they are on the formulary but your ability to get them is limited.

 In instances like these, start by talking with your doctor about appropriate alternative medications available on the formulary.
 If no appropriate alternatives can be found, you or your doctor can request a formulary exception.
 If the exception is approved, you will be able to obtain the drug for a specified period of time.
 While you and your doctor are determining your course of action, you may be eligible to receive an initial 31-day transition supply (unless your prescription is written for fewer days) of the drug anytime during the first 90 days you are a plan member.